|Object is selectable|

-Many tools have single-keystroke keyboard shortcuts.
+All the tools have keyboard shortcuts as shown alongside the expanded tool pallet.
+Multiple entering the shortcut moves you along the horizontal row.
 A tool remains active until another tool is selected either by clicking on its icon or hitting its keyboard shortcut.

 Tip: The screen version of the Tools pallet is only available when no object is selected.
 A right-click with an object selected will bring up the screen version of the Action menu.

 With "Command Line" you draw an object (Line, Rectangle, Oval, Arc) and set its parameters on the fly as you draw.
 Refer to Window >> Command line.

 Snap is also an important part of controlling how objects are drawn.
 Refer to Window >> Snap for details of how to set Snap up.